Cider apples can be ready from as early as August so pressing time usually starts in September and can last through to late November.

 Apple Sorting and Washing

 Once cleaned and sorted on the loading table the apples are transferred to the feed box for the mill.
 The mill will pulverise the apples and pass them through a calibrated screen, like a grater, so they may be pressed most efficiently.
 Different size screens are used for different varieties of apple depending on juice content.
 The mill feeds directly into the press which can process up to 700kgs of pulp in an hour.

 Pulverised apple delivered from the Voran mill

-The pumace passes along the belt and its 5 rollers where a maximum of 75% of liquid is extracted.
-The remaining tightly packed pumace goes directly to a neighbouring farm up for cattle feed - nothing wasted!
+The pomace passes along the belt and its 5 rollers where a maximum of 75% of liquid juice is extracted.
+The remaining tightly packed pomace goes directly to a neighbouring farm as a feed supplement for cattle - nothing wasted!